dialog-semiconductor/BLE_SDK6_examples/ble_temperature_ntf/Readme.md

 ## HW and SW configuration
 This example runs on the BLE Smart SoC (System on Chip) devices:
 - DA14585/DA14586 or DA14531 daughter board + DA145xxDEVKT-P PRO-Motherboard.
-- DA14585/DA14586 daughter board + Basic dev Kit mother board.
+- DA14585/DA14586 daughter board + Basic development Kit mother board.

 The user manuals for the development kits can be found:
 - [here](https://www.dialog-semiconductor.com/products/da14531-development-kit-pro) for the DA145xxDEVKT-P PRO-Motherboard.